betodealmeida/robida.net/README.md

 ### Notes

-- send webmention on CRUD
+- call /publish on new entries => event
 - fix rel="self" so it works in categories, main page, etc

-- call /publish on new entries https://indieweb.org/h-x-app#Properties
+https://indieweb.org/h-x-app#Properties
 - extract more info when app requests a token